vantage-sh/docs.vantage.sh/docs/vantage_mcp.md

 You can't use a remote MCP instance without linking it to a Vantage user, since authentication is handled through existing Vantage accounts.
 If you need to support users who don't have Vantage accounts, use the [self-hosted MCP](https://github.com/vantage-sh/vantage-mcp-server), which supports API key-based authentication.

 :::tip
-Guidance is provided below for how to install with some popular clients, like Claude and Goose.
+Guidance is provided below for how to install the remote MCP with some popular clients, like Claude and Goose.
 Instructions for your specific client may vary.
-Follow
 :::

 :::note ChatGPT Users